Please ensure Javascript is enabled for purposes of website accessibility

 Instructional Methods

 The course is offered in the form of lectures, which will be uploaded on e-class together with other learning materials, such as articles and book chapters, online resources, and formative coursework.
 Students are expected to actively participate through in-class discussions and workshop-style group work during class meetings.
 Classes will include also take-home assignments in order to facilitate, and monitor, students’ understanding of the topics discussed in class.
-Students will be assessed on the basis of written and oral assignments.
+Students will be assessed on the basis of a written project to be submitted at the end of the semester (90%), as well as an oral presentation (10%).
 Finally, the course will be evaluated through an evaluation form that will be completed anonymously by the students.

 Course Syllabus